 - Learn the art of using a sarong.

 - Leave all but one t-shirt at home.
 Pick up blatantly Greek-themed equivalents.
 Plus, if you wear them lightly, they can be washed and double as gifts for folks back home.

 - Consider how many outfit choices you go through in a long weekend at home.
 When you're traveling, you'll have your favorite items that you wear more frequently because they work best for you.
 You won't need as many clothes as you think.
-Sometimes, we overpack because of anxiety about the trip, and somehow feel more secure if we're over-equipped with underwear.
-Leave the anxiety at home, too.
+Sometimes, we overpack because of anxiety about the trip, and we somehow feel more secure if we're over-equipped with underwear.
+Leave the anxiety at home too.

 - Finally, if there's any reason to skip packing something—a tiny tear, the color is almost right but not quite, that shirt has an itchy tag—leave it at home.
 You won't miss it, and you will gladly miss those extra ounces in your suitcase.